 Having read up on it, I feel like I know what I’m getting myself into, but the experience is about to defy my expectations.

-Light Project Ximending: Spiritual Oasis in a Sea of Consumerism
+Light Program Red House: Spiritual Oasis in a Sea of Consumerism

-After locating the somewhat concealed entrance to Light Project, I step into a calm sanctuary, in stark contrast to the bustling streets outside.
+After locating the somewhat concealed entrance to Light Program, I step into a calm sanctuary, in stark contrast to the bustling streets outside.

 In a space no larger than my bedroom, Olivia and two other women sit at one side behind tables with yi jing boards and other sacred paraphernalia on them, while a single massage table occupies the other side of the room.
 There is meditative music playing.
 The sweet smell of essential oils floats in the air, and I’m offered a cup of bright blue lemongrass tea, colored by the addition of butterfly peas, a natural dying ingredient that has recently caught on at pearl milk tea stalls in Taiwan, and you can also sea in Ximeding tea shops.